ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

 A new snapshot can be taken at any time by clicking **+ New Snapshot** (highlighted in red box) and then **Start discovery** (green button).
-This will start a new snapshot of the network with globally-set parameters in the **Settings** menu entry.
+This will start a new snapshot of the network with globally set parameters in the **Settings** menu entry.
 If you need to make some changes to the discovery process (add a new network seed, change login credentials, etc.), you may do so in the global **Settings** or in the